kapetan/root.redirects/README.md

 });
 app.get('/resource_other', function(request, response) {
 	resquest.stale({ lastModified: serverStarted }, function {
-		// The resource not valid, do something response.send((new Date()).toString());
+		// The resource is not valid, do something response.send((new Date()).toString());
 	});
 });